 Description

-This pair of K6 telephone kiosks with an additional single kiosk are situated at the north east corner of Russell Square, just outside the Russell Square Gardens (on the Register of Parks and Gardens at Grade II).
-They face the Russell Hotel (listed Grade II*), approximately 30m to the east, on the east side of Russell Square.
+A pair of K6 telephone kiosks and a single additional kiosk stand at the northeast corner of Russell Square, just outside Russell Square Gardens, which is on the Register of Parks and Gardens at Grade II.
+They face the Russell Hotel, a Grade II* listed building approximately 30 meters to the east.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.